ckopec-dev/Stem-Cheatsheets/Git.md

 `$ git commit -m "Your commit message."`

 A commit is a snapshot of the code at a specific instance in time.
+It's like putting the box of changes in the mail.
 If -m is not specified, git will open an editor which allows a longer commit message.

 ## Viewing the commit history